TGDivy/TGDivy/README.md

 ## 💬🌞

-> If you chase two rabbits, you catch none. ~ Confucius
+> A person hears only what they understand. ~ Johann Wolfgang von Goethe

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )